minetest/minetest_game/mods/default/README.txt

   default_dry_grass_side.png
   default_dry_grass_*.png
-  default_junglewood.png, derived from a texture by BlockMen (CC BY-SA 3.0) default_grass.png, derived from a texture by Philipbenr (CC BY-SA 3.0) default_grass_side.png, derived from a texture by Philipbenr (CC BY-SA 3.0) default_stone_brick.png, derived from a texture by Cisoun (WTFPL) default_desert_stone_brick.png, derived from a texture by VanessaE (WTFPL)
+  default_junglewood.png, derived from a texture by BlockMen (CC BY-SA 3.0) default_grass.png, derived from a texture by PilzAdam (CC BY-SA 3.0) default_grass_side.png, derived from a texture by PilzAdam (CC BY-SA 3.0) default_stone_brick.png, derived from a texture by Cisoun (WTFPL) default_desert_stone_brick.png, derived from a texture by VanessaE (WTFPL)